• Skip to primary navigation

 Valentina K. Wein

-This raw watermelon pizza with lime is a beautiful, refreshing, and super delicious summer dish!
-The lime flavor puts it over the top!
+This Watermelon Pizza with Feta is a beautiful, refreshing, and super delicious summer treat.
+A lighter version than most, the flavor of lime puts this one over the top.

 5 from 2 votes